PX4/PX4-user_guide/en/advanced/computer_vision.md

 - Is more flexible, allowing additional features such as obstacle avoidance and mapping.

 A combination (fusing both) is probably the most reliable, though not necessary in most real-world scenarios.
-Normally you will select the system that suits operating environment and cost constraints:
+Normally you will select the system that suits your operating environment, required features, and cost constraints:

 - Use VIO if you plan on flying outdoors without GPS (or outdoors and indoors), or if you need to support obstacle avoidance and other computer vision features.
 - Use Optical Flow if you plan on only flying indoors (without GPS) and cost is an important consideration.